NORD supports policies that reduce patient out-of-pocket expenses to enable better access to the therapies rare disease patients need.

 Innovative new treatments and scientific advancements are allowing many patients with rare diseases to live longer, healthier lives.
 Unfortunately, the cost of these medicines and other treatments can be prohibitive.
 NORD recognizes that the high cost of drugs has a direct impact on patient access and advocates for policies to lower patient out-of-pocket expenses and maximize access to needed therapies.

-A patient’s out-of-pocket costs include their expenses for medical care that are not reimbursed by their insurance.
-This includes the:
+A patientโs out-of-pocket costs are for medical care and therapies that are not covered or reimbursed by insurance and can include:

-For many rare disease patients, their out-of-pocket costs have grown significantly in recent years, as insurance companies are increasingly shifting the cost of health care onto patients by raising deductibles,1 increasing patient cost-sharing,2 and changing plan design.3 These actions can have grave consequences.
-Exorbitant out-of-pocket costs can force patients to go without their medication or to use alternative treatments that are not as safe and effective.
-For example, according to the Kaiser Family Foundation, 26% of all adults report difficulty affording their prescription drugs.
-Of those who were unable to afford their drugs, three in ten say they have not taken their medicine as prescribed due to cost.4
+For many rare disease patients, out-of-pocket costs have grown significantly in recent years.
+Employers and insurance companies are increasingly shifting the cost of health care onto patients by raising premiums and deductibles as well as changing plan design.1 These actions can have grave consequences.
+Exorbitant out-of-pocket costs can force patients to go without needed medications or to use alternative treatments that are not as safe and effective.
+For example, according to KFF, 28% of all adults report difficulty affording their prescription drugs.2 Of those unable to afford their drugs, three in 10 say they have not taken their medicine as prescribed due to cost.3

 Grading Methodology